Open Accessibility Menu

 Hide

-You can get an idea of your arch shape by observing a wet footprint.
 For a more thorough analysis, consider visiting a podiatrist for a running evaluation.

-If you’ve never been to a specialty running store, it’s beneficial to go at least once.
-At a specialty store, you can test out various pairs of shoes standing, walking, and running on a treadmill, and trained employees can help assess your gait and natural arch.
+At a specialty store, you can test out several pairs of shoes standing, walking, and running on a treadmill.
+Trained employees can help assess your gait and natural arch.
 They may also ask about previous injuries and other input that can help them find a complimentary shoe for you.

-“Runners really need to be in synthetic socks,” says Dr. Bruse.
+“Runners really need to be in synthetic socks,” says Ogden Clinic Podiatrist Dr. Bruse.
 “Cotton is the worst for distance runners because it holds onto moisture and keeps it against the skin.”
 This can cause blisters, fungal infections, or athlete’s foot.
 Consider materials like lightweight wool and nylon which are antimicrobial and wick moisture away from the foot.

 • Your insoles have worn down (there is no longer shock-absorbent cushioning inside)